Skip to Content

 Resgistration for Summer/Fall 2026 is now open!

 All courses are offered online to provide maximum flexibility for students pursuing knowledge in tax issues affecting older clients.
-Each course lasts two weeks, with new lectures available each weekday.
+Each course lasts two weeks, with new lectures available at the beginning of each week.
 At the end of each week, instructors will host a live, two-hour Zoom Q&A session on Saturday, providing a deeper dive into specific topics.

 Course sequencing: Although students may take any combination of the courses, each course may only be taken during the dates they are specifically scheduled.